roe-dl/websocket-clock-js/README.md

 That's why the Physikalisch-Technische Bundesanstalt in Braunschweig, Germany, designed the WebSocket subprotocol 'Time' and runs a server for that protocol.
-This repository provides a script that implements that protocol and controls clocks for different time scales on a webpage.
+This repository provides a script that implements the client side of that protocol and controls clocks for different time scales on a webpage.

+## What clocks can be displayed?

+The following clocks are available:

+* Central European Time (CET, CEST)
+* Universal Time Coordinated (UTC) that is world time
+* Local Mean Time (LMT) of your location
+* Greenwich Mean Sidereal Time (GMST)
+* Local Mean Sidereal Time (LMST) of your location
+* Julian Date (text only)
+* Modified Julian Date (text only)
+* Dublin Julian Date (text only)

+Additionally:

+* Longitude that belongs to the displayed LMT or LMST

 ## Prerequisites

 You need a clock face or some knowledge in HTML and embedded SVG.

-No jQuery required
+No jQuery required.

 ## Installation